anujgupta5686/dev-tinder/homework.md

 for gender.
 - Improve the DB schema - PUT all appropiate validations on each field un schema.
 - Add timestamp to the user Schema
+- Add API level validation on PATCH and PUT Request and Signup Post API.
+- Add API validation for each field.
+- Data Sanitization - Add API validation for each.